Wednesday, March 5, 2025

 I received a complimentary copy of this book.
 Opinions expressed in this review are completely my own.

-Of Gold and Shadows by Michelle Griep, the first in her new Time’s Lost Treasures series, is available now from your favorite local bookseller or online:
+When Stars Light the Sky by Elizabeth Camden, book 2 of her Women of Midtown series, is available now from your favorite local bookseller or online:

 Baker Book House Christian Book Amazon Barnes & Noble Walmart